 An addon domain lets you host another domain on your cPanel account.
 If you want to host more than one website then an addon domain is often the best way to do so.
-Instead of having separate cPanel accounts all your domains would be managed via one account.
+Instead of having separate cPanel accounts all your domains are managed via one control panel.

 In cPanel, an addon domain is really just a subdomain with an alias.
-In effect, though, an addon domain lets host another domain that is independent from your main domain.
-For instance, you can set up email accounts for the new domain and set up a redirect, just like you can for the main domain on your account.
+As a result addon domains have some limitation.
+I’ll touch on those later.
+For now, just think of addon domains as a separate virtual host.
+You can set up email accounts for the addon domain and set up a redirect, just like you can for the main domain on your account.

 Like many other pages in cPanel, the Addon Domains page has two sections:

 To create an addon domain you only need to enter the domain name.
 You can normally leave the Subdomain and Document Root fields blank, but you can change the values cPanel suggests if you wish.

 Image: creating the addon domain example.com

 In the above example I created the addon domain example.com.
 The domain is linked to the subdomain example.example.net and the website files are stored in the public_html/example.com directory.
 The subdomain is a bit odd.
 As mentioned, it is just how cPanel handles addon domains.
 They need the subdomain (so don’t delete it!).

 I did not tick Create an FTP account associated with this addon domain.
 If you manage both the main domain and the addon domain then you don’t need a separate FTP account.
 This is because the addon domain’s directory is a subfolder of the public_html directory.
 You can therefore access the website files using your main FTP account.